Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

 });
 ```

 Rust is still complex due to the richness of the ecosystem.
-This could causes issues when reading the code of an another person.
+This could cause issues when reading the code of a person.

 Rust solves these issues compared to C++: